About Tacoma City Ballet

 • TO ENSURE EQUITABLE ACCESS TO THE STUDY AND PERFORMANCE OF CLASSICAL BALLET

-• TO ENSURE THE STUDY OF CLASSICAL BALLET IS FINANCIALLY ACCESSIBLE
+• TO ENSURE THE STUDY OF CLASSICAL BALLET IS FINANCIALLY ACCESSIBLE FOR ALL

-• TO CREATE ARTISTICALLY EXCELLENT AND ACCESSIBLE PROFESSIONAL BALLET PRODUCTIONS
+• TO CREATE ARTISTICALLY EXCELLENT AND ACCESSIBLE PROFESSIONAL BALLET PRODUCTIONS FOR ALL

 History Synopsis